bokristoffersson/idsvr-helm/idsvr/README.md

 `curity.config.configurationSecretItemName`| The `curity.config.configurationSecret`'s item name, required if the Secret is set. |`null`
 `curity.config.configurationConfigMap`| The ConfigMap containing configuration which is mounted as a volume  |`null` `curity.config.configurationConfigMapItemName`| The `curity.config.configurationConfigMap`'s item name, required if the ConfigMap is set. |`null`
+`curity.config.configurationJavascriptsConfigMap`| The ConfigMap containing javascript configuration which is mounted as a volume  |`null`
+`curity.config.configurationJavascriptsConfigMapItemNames`| The `curity.config.configurationJavascriptsConfigMap`'s item names, required if the ConfigMap is set. |`null`
 `curity.config.backup` | If `true`, the configuration will be backed up in a secret in each commit | `false` `ingress.enabled`| Flag to enable/disable an Ingress resource |`false` `ingress.annotations`| Extra annotations for the Ingress resource   |`{}`